4 Ways to Keep Students Learning This Summer with Study Island

 Summer Virtual Learning Program Tips for Success

-If your school isn’t holding summer school in person this year, you can still run multiple programs this summer or just one.
-But, regardless of whether you decide to implement skills practice, summer writing, summer reading, or a Blue Ribbon contest, it’s key to ensure that students are engaged, expectations are clear, and parents are bought in.
+If your school isn’t holding summer school in person this year, you can still run multiple programs this summer virtually.
+Whether you decide to implement skills practice, summer writing, summer reading, or a Blue Ribbon contest, it’s key to ensure that students are engaged, expectations are clear, and parents are bought in.
 Here are some tips for enhancing the overall success of your summer program:

 - Set clear expectations.
 Be sure that students know what to do and how to access the program.

 - Ensure that all students have access to a computer or mobile device and the Internet.
 All of your students may not have home Internet access, so it will be helpful to provide a list of places in the community, like public libraries and recreation centers, where students can use a public computer and access a free Internet connection if you plan to implement your program virtually.

-This blog was originally published on May 1, 2018.
+This blog was originally published on May 2020 and has been updated.